 We hold a full set of council minutes for the vestries of the separate boroughs of Kensington and Chelsea up to 1965, and the combined boroughs thereafter.

 - Chelsea 1887-2000, including absent voters lists of 1918

 - Kensington 1890-1982, including absent voters lists of 1918

 - combined 1982 - the year before the current year

-For the current and edited version, contact Reference department of Kensington Central Library.
-You need to know the street of the person you are searching for.
+For the current and edited version, contact Kensington Central Library.
+You will need to know the street of the person you are searching for.